Child Abuse Response and Prevention

 Child Abuse Response

 Mandatory Child Abuse Reporting Law – In the state of North Carolina, ALL persons are mandated to report suspicions of child abuse (physical abuse, sexual abuse or neglect).
-CLICK HERE to read the specific legal language about “duty to report abuse, neglect, dependency or death due to maltreatment”
+For more details, CLICK HERE to read the specific legal language about “duty to report abuse, neglect, dependency or death due to maltreatment”

 Reporters of suspected child abuse should contact their local county Department of Social Services (DSS) to make a child protective services intake report.
-CLICK HERE to find the telephone number of your local county DSS in order to make this report, and choose your county.
+To find the telephone number of your local county DSS in order to make this report, CLICK HERE, and choose your county.

 Child Advocacy Centers – These are agencies that provide medical, therapeutic and advocacy services to children suspected of being abused.
-You can find a directory of child advocacy centers by going to the Children’s Advocacy Centers of North Carolina – CLICK HERE.
+You can find a directory of child advocacy centers by going to the website of the Children’s Advocacy Centers of North Carolina – CLICK HERE.

-NC Child Treatment Program – If you need to find a therapist who has been trained on the impact and behaviors a child may display as a result of abuse or trauma (for example, witnessing the abuse of their parent or loss of a beloved parent/relative), CLICK HERE to locate a specialized therapist for the NC Child Treatment Program.
+NC Child Treatment Program – To find a therapist who has been professionally trained to address the impact and behaviors a child may display because of abuse or trauma (such as physical abuse, witnessing the abuse of their parent or loss of a beloved parent/relative), CLICK HERE to locate a specialized therapist the serves your county of residence.

 Child Abuse Prevention